ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 The steps are captured in the .../vpc-app-deploy/Makefile.
 You can use the make targets or use the Makefile as a reference.

-The vpc-pubpriv-create-with-bastion.sh shell script will create three hosts: front, back, and bastion.
-The cloud-config.yaml file is passed as a paramter, it's contents will be passed to the `ibmcloud is create-instance` cli command.
-When this step is complete the Front VSI is a publicly accessible host with an attached floating ip.
-The Back VSI is isolated from the internet.
-A great explination of this environment is found in these two tutorials.

 - [Private and public subnets in a Virtual Private Cloud](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend) only the public subnet and web server is required for this tutorial.
 - [Securely access remote instances with a bastion host](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server) for secured maintenance of the servers using a bastion host which acts as a `jump` server and a maintenance security group.